DARANGEN: the

 “My dearest friend and

 brother-in-law,” called Bantugan.
-“Exhaustion is worn you out.
+“Exhaustion wears you out.
 It is better if

 you withdraw to the Rinayong now in the harbor.
 You have nothing to fear from